 Commonly advertised as a “brain power supplement,” Prevagen by Quincy Bioscience has quickly become one of the most popular brain supplements in the United States.
-With a strong company behind the formula, and with an aggressive advertisement campaign in the past few years, Prevagen has overtook most of its competitors and it aims to become a “best seller” in the United States.
+With a strong company behind the formula, and with an aggressive advertisement campaign in the past few years, Prevagen has overtaken most of its competitors and it aims to become a “best seller” in the United States.

 Prevagen brain supplement claims to strengthen the brain, boost brainpower and maintain healthy cognition.
 In addition to helping with memory loss, the formula is also supposed to improve concentration and focus skills.